practicalli/spacemacs/docs/clojure-development/project-configuration.md

 ## Shared and local configurations

 Assuming a team agrees to keep a shared `.dir-locals.el` configuration in a project repository, each developer can [add their own configuration in a `.dir-locals-2.el` file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html).

 The `.dir-locals-2.el` will be loaded in addition to `.dir-locals.el`.

-> #### Hint::Keep tooling config in a separate repository
+!!!
+HINT "Keep tooling config in a separate repository"
-> Tooling configuration is generally not project specific, so if sharing that configuration in a team simply create a repository for tooling.
+    Tooling configuration is generally not project specific, so if sharing that configuration in a team simply create a repository for tooling.
-> Or add tooling configuration to the project documentation.
+    Or add tooling configuration to the project documentation.

 ## Common configurations

 [CIDER documentation - basic configuration](https://docs.cider.mx/cider/) describes many of the configuration variables available.

 Practicalli also create [a list of variables](/reference/cider/configuration-variables.md) extracted from the [clojure-emacs/cider](/reference/cider/configuration-variables.md) project.

 `.dir-locals.el` is also useful for setting Projectile configuration, e.g. the project-type.
 This is especially useful for [monorepo or nested projects](monorepo-nested-projects.md).

-> #### Hint::Set as Global options
+???
+HINT "Set as Global options"
-> The variables can also be added using `(setq )` to `dotspacemacs/user-config` section of `.spacemacs` to set a default variable for all projects.
+    Variables can also be added using `(setq )` to the `dotspacemacs/user-config` section of `.spacemacs` to set a default variable for all projects.
 The `.dir-locals.el` file will over-ride the global settings.
->
-> `(setq (cider-preferred-build-tool 'clojure-cli))`
+    `(setq (cider-preferred-build-tool 'clojure-cli))`

 ## Understanding the syntax

 Elisp uses a two-element tuples called cons cells, create using the cons function, or with a dotted-pair notation.
 This is loosely equivalent to key-value pairs in a Clojure hash-map.

 cons cell example